Which Leakage Types Matter? A Quantitative Landscape Across 2,047 Benchmark Datasets: Related Work

 \section{Related Work}

 \textbf{Leakage taxonomies.} Kapoor and Narayanan (\citeproc{ref-kapoor2023leakage}{2023}) provide the most thorough recent survey, identifying leakage in 294 papers across medicine, biology, economics, and neuroscience; their living survey (\citeproc{ref-kapoor2025living}{Kapoor and Narayanan 2025}) has since grown to 648 papers across 30 fields.
-Their taxonomy distinguishes preprocessing leakage, feature leakage, overlap leakage, and temporal leakage.
-Their taxonomy classifies leakage by the point in the pipeline where label information crosses the split boundary (preprocessing stage, feature engineering stage, data overlap).
-The present taxonomy makes a different cut: by the statistical mechanism that determines the magnitude (estimation, selection, memorization).
-Both are causal; they answer different questions.
+Their taxonomy classifies leakage by the point in the pipeline where label information crosses the split boundary: preprocessing, feature engineering, data overlap, and temporal contamination.
+Kaufman et al. (\citeproc{ref-kaufman2012leakage}{2012}) cut it differently, by input-type legitimacy (illegitimate features vs illegitimate training examples).
+The present taxonomy makes a third cut: by the statistical mechanism that determines the magnitude (estimation, selection, memorization).
+The three are complementary, answering different questions: where in the pipeline, what input is illegitimate, and which mechanism sets the magnitude.